rbertolusso/intubate/README.md

 a pipeline (because `data` is in second place instead of first).

 #### Bugs and Feature requests
-The generality of the capabilities of the interfacing machine still needs to be further *verified*, as there are thousands of potential functions to interface and certainly some are bound to fail when interfaced.
+The robustness and generality of the interfacing machinery still needs to be further *verified* (and very likely improved), as there are thousands of potential functions to interface and certainly some are bound to fail when interfaced.
+Some have already been addressed when implementing provided interfaces (as their examples failed).

 The goal is to make `intubate` each time more robust by addressing the peculiarities of newly discovered failing functions.